Participant Information Sheet

-The research is being carried out as part of an undergraduate project at the University of Worcester and the results will be presented in the form undergraduate dissertation which should be completed by no later than 28th April 2023.
-We may also submit all or part of this research for publication to academic and/or professional journals and present this research at conferences.
+The research is being carried out as part of a undergraduate project at the University of Worcester and the results will be presented in the form undergraduate dissertation which should be completed by no later than July 2023.
+We may submit all or part of this research for publication to academic and/or professional journals and present this research at conferences.

-During the project, all data will be kept securely on a memory stick in a locked cabinet in line with the University’s Policy for the Effective Management of Research Data and its Information Security Policy.
-The data will be accessible to the researchers.
+During the project, all data will be kept securely in password protected software in line with the University’s Policy for the Effective Management of Research Data and its Information Security Policy.
+The data will be accessible to the researcher and their dissertation supervisor.

 At the completion of the project, we will retain your data in the anonymised form that it was collected for 2 years.
-We will destroy all data relating to the project after those 2 years.
+This anonymised data will be archived and shared in line with our Policy for the Effective Management of Research Data; we will destroy all data relating to the project when retaining it is no longer necessary.

 Thank you for taking the time to read this information

-If you have any questions or would like further information, please contact me or my research project supervisor at:
+If you have any questions or would like further information, please contact me at: MANA3_20@UNI.WORC.AC.UK

 Who has oversight of the research?

-The research has been approved by the Research Ethics Panel for the University of Worcester Institute of Health and Ethics Committee in line with the University’s Research Ethics Policy.
+The research has been approved by the Research Ethics Panel for the University of Worcester in line with the University’s Research Ethics Policy.

 The University is registered with the Information Commissioner’s Office and the University Data Protection Officer is Helen Johnstone.
-For more on the University's approach to Information Assurance and Security visit: https://www.worcester.ac.uk/informationassurance/index.html.
+For more on the University approach to Information Assurance and Security visit: https://www.worcester.ac.uk/informationassurance/index.html.